jayeshsimform/jayeshsimform/README.md

 - 🔭 I’m currently working on  [Simform Solutions](https://www.simform.com/),
 - 👀 I’m interested in Coding,Traveling and Playing Games
-- 🌱 I’m currently learning GraphQL, AWS
+- 🌱 I’m currently learning GraphQL, MERN Stack
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me -